Explore as a

 Investment Plan

-1. The Marsden Fund Council will develop and publish an Investment Plan to be agreed by the Minister of Science and Innovation.
-The Investment Plan will be renewed periodically, and subject to minor annual adjustments to keep it up to date.
+11. The Marsden Fund Council will develop and publish an Investment Plan agreed by the Minister of Science, Innovation and Technology.